ibexa/documentation-developer/docs/guide/cache/fastly.md

 ```

 Note that these credentials will be different for your production and staging environments.
 When configuring the
-Fastly CLI, use the credentials for the environment you want to change).
+Fastly CLI, use the credentials for the environment you want to change.

 !!! note "Difference in environment variable names"
     When configuring the Fastly CLI, you may use the environment variables `FASTLY_SERVICE_ID` and `FASTLY_API_TOKEN`, while